 - Answer questions – Many times people in line have a question.
 It’s better to assist early rather than late.

 - Errand boy – There are times you need water, food, or supplies.
 Ask the volunteer to get what you need.

-- Setup and breakdown – Having extra eyes to ensure things are not lost, stolen or left behind will help tremendously.
+- Setup and breakdown – Having extra eyes on equipment will ensure things are not lost, stolen or left behind.

 - Secondary support – When problems do occur, having extra eyes, ears, and a second opinion helps when conflict erupts and the client wants to know what occurred.